 3 Advanced Matching

 There are some cases when the default behaviour of the split_by(), control_for(), and generate() functions won’t quite do what you want.
-This section presents some extra functions and functionality for generating your matches.
+This section explains some extra functions and functionality.

 3.1 Non-Stimulus Splits